FREE SHIPPING ON ALL FEEL FREE ORDERS

 Doctors strongly recommend that you avoid kava use if you satisfy any of the following conditions:

-• Take anti-depressants – Kava is known for its mood-enhancing qualities.
-Even so, its calming effect could potentially be hazardous when combined with SSRIs, MAOIs, and benzodiazepines.
-If you’re currently being treated with antidepressants, you should first consult with your primary physician before taking kava in conjunction.
+• Take anti-depressants – Kava's calming effect could potentially be hazardous when combined with SSRIs, MAOIs, and benzodiazepines.
+If you’re currently being treated with antidepressants, you should first consult with your healthcare porvider before taking kava in conjunction.

-• Are on other medications – Similarly, kava could have a negative interaction with various other medicines, including Parkinson’s medications, anticonvulsants, liver-affecting drugs, and phenothiazine medications.
+• Are on other medications – Kava could have a negative interaction with various other prescription drugs, including Parkinson’s medications, anticonvulsants, liver-affecting drugs, and phenothiazine medications.
 You should consult a doctor if you’re currently taking other medications before consuming kava.

-• Plan to drink alcohol – Many people use kava to socialize or unwind.
-But, this can create a dangerous effect if alcohol is also present.
-When combined, alcohol can intensify kava’s relaxing effects, which could increase impairment.
+• Plan to drink alcohol – When combined, alcohol can intensify kava’s relaxing effects, which could increase impairment.
 Further, you run the risk of experiencing liver toxicity when kava is mixed with alcohol.

-• Plan to drive or operate heavy machinery – Any time you get behind the wheel of a vehicle, you must practice caution.
-Although it’s not necessarily illegal to drive after drinking kava, doing so is not recommended, seeing as it could induce drowsiness or inhibit your reflexes.
+• Plan to drive or operate heavy machinery – Although it’s not necessarily illegal to drive after drinking kava, doing so is not recommended, seeing as it could induce drowsiness or inhibit your reflexes.

-• Have any of the following medical conditions – If you have pre-existing medical conditions, consuming kava could exacerbate your underlying health issues.
-You should avoid kava altogether if you have conditions such as alcoholism, liver disease, kidney disease, depression, or a bleeding disorder.
+• Have any of the following medical conditions – You should avoid kava altogether if you have conditions such as alcoholism, liver disease, kidney disease, depression, or a bleeding disorder.

-• Plan to undergo surgery – You may consider taking kava to help you relax before a major surgery or medical procedure, but hold off.
-Kava has the potential to interact with anesthetics and other medications, which could lead to adverse effects or complications.
+• Plan to undergo surgery – Kava has the potential to interact with anesthetics and other medications, which could lead to adverse effects or complications during surgery.
 When combined with anesthetics, kava’s sedative properties could be magnified, potentially resulting in respiratory depression, excessive drowsiness, and heart issues that would only further complicate the medical procedure.

 Potential Alternatives to Kava During Pregnancy